Skip to main content

 • MultiSig spend: template sm1qqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqsl0g40s, method 16

 Spend transactions have a destination (recipient) account and an amount.
 These are encoded inside the transaction's raw payload.
-These data are not currently exposed via the API; we're working on it.
-For now, in order to fully parse a transaction, you'll have to manually write code such as this VM code that handles tx parsing.
+These data are not currently exposed via the API but we are working on it.
+For now, in order to fully parse a transaction, you will have to manually write code such as this VM code that handles transaction parsing.

-Note: there is one additional template, a Vault wallet, that's a special type of MultiSig wallet that's used to access the funds locked in the genesis vaults.
-However, vaulted funds don't begin to vest until one year post-genesis, i.e., in July 2024.
-Vault transactions shouldn't appear before that time, and will be invalid before that time.
+Note: there is one additional template: a Vault wallet, this is a special type of multisig wallet that is used to access the funds locked in the genesis vaults.
+However, vaulted funds do not begin to vest until one year post-genesis (i.e., in July 2024).
+Vault transactions should not appear before that time and will be invalid if they do so

 Lifecycle